nautobot/nautobot-app-ssot/docs/user/integrations/proxmox.md

 # Proxmox VE Integration

-This integration syncs virtualization inventory **from Proxmox VE into Nautobot** using the Proxmox VE REST API.
-It is **read-only** against Proxmox — it never writes to your Proxmox cluster.
+This integration syncs virtualization inventory from Proxmox VE into Nautobot using the Proxmox VE REST API.
+It only reads from Proxmox and does not modify the Proxmox cluster.

 ![Dashboard View](../../images/proxmox_dashboard.png)